Skip to Content

 Clinical trials for advanced tumors evaluating the use of chemotherapy before radiation therapy, concomitant with radiation therapy, or as adjuvant therapy after radiation therapy should be considered.[19,20,21,22]

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage III nasopharyngeal cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage III nasopharyngeal cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Clinical trials for advanced tumors to evaluate the use of chemotherapy before radiation therapy, concomitant with radiation therapy, or as adjuvant therapy after radiation therapy should be considered.[19,20,21,22]

 A phase II, randomized study of 65 patients with stage III and IV nasopharyngeal carcinoma were randomly assigned to neoadjuvant docetaxel (75 mg/m2) and cisplatin (75 mg/m2) every 3 weeks for two cycles followed by cisplatin (40 mg/m2) every week versus chemoradiation alone.
 Rates of grade 3 or 4 neutropenia were 97% during the neoadjuvant arm with no difference in toxicities between the two groups during the chemoradiation portion of treatment.
-The 3-year progression-free survival for neoadjuvant docetaxel versus the control arm was 88.2% and 59.5% (hazard ratio [HR], 0.49; 95% confidence interval [CI], 0.20–1.19; P = .12).
-The 3-year overall survival for neoadjuvant docetaxel versus the control arm was 94.1% and 67.7% (HR, 0.24; 95% CI, 0.078–0.73; P = .012).[Level of evidence: 1iiDiii] These data have to be confirmed in a definitive phase III trial.
+The 3-year progression-free survival for neoadjuvant docetaxel versus the control arm was 88.2% and 59.5% (HR, 0.49; 95% CI, 0.20–1.19; P = .12).
+The 3-year overall survival (OS) for neoadjuvant docetaxel versus the control arm was 94.1% and 67.7% (HR, 0.24; 95% CI, 0.078–0.73; P = .012).[Level of evidence: 1iiDiii] These data have to be confirmed in a definitive phase III trial.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV nasopharyngeal cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage IV nasopharyngeal cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent nasopharyngeal cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent nasopharyngeal cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.